 7. Get savvy about storage

 Affordable storage is hard to come by.
 If you have room to spare, rent out your closets, attic, or shed to those who need it.
 Sites like Storeatmyhouse or Spacer make it easy to find renters.
 You can set the price for your space and control the length of the rental.
-Make sure to set some guidelines in your contract, like how often renters will be allowed to access their space and what you allow them to store.
+Make sure to set some guidelines in your online contract, like how often renters will be allowed to access their space and what you allow them to store.
 You will want to establish legal liability conditions as well.

 Depending on your location and amenities, renting your space can be a great and reliable form of extra income.
 Get creative when thinking of ways to rent out anything you’re not actually using—this could be your backyard, guest room, garage, shed, or office.
 For the best results, get to know your community’s needs and focus on opportunities during high demand times.